 Because activation of the renin–angiotensin–aldosterone system is another chief characteristic of albuminuria, clinicians typically treat the condition with angiotensin-converting enzyme inhibitors (ACEI) or angiotensin-receptor blockers (ARB).
 These drugs are considered standard of care.

-But some researchers argue that omega-3 polyunsaturated fatty acids are a promising add-on to conventional pharmaceutical approaches.
+But some researchers argue that omega-3s are a promising add-on to conventional pharmaceutical approaches.

 In a paper published over the summer in the Journal of the American Heart Association, a Harvard research team described the effects of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), on albuminuria in patients with stable CAD, both with and without type 2 diabetes.They compared patients undergoing conventional drug therapy alone, with similar patients who also took Lovaza, the prescription lipid-regulating fish oil.

 The authors note that prior studies exploring the impact of omega-3 supplementation on albuminuria in nondiabetic and diabetic patients generated mixed results.
-But none had looked at the capacity of omega-3s to reduce albuminuria in patients with CAD (Elajami, T. et al. J Am Heart Assoc.
+But none had looked specifically at patients with CAD (Elajami, T. et al. J Am Heart Assoc.
 2017; 6(7). doi: 10.1161/JAHA.116.004740).

 The Ideal Situation